zjnolen/PopGLen/README.md

   population sampling, not for lone samples which will always return an inbreeding coefficient of 0)

-**Reporting of results**

-A Snakemake report can be generated after a successful run.
-The output is rather rough for now, but has some improvements in mind.

 ### Planned

 Some additional components to the pipeline are planned, the order below